 UEFA also undertook untiring campaign work in various social and humanitarian areas, including the fight against racism.
 Partnerships were forged with other specific bodies as UEFA looked to support the belief that football could be used as a force to benefit society.
 In the new millenium, UEFA kept pace with the rapid development of new communications outlets with the launching in 2001 of a new subsidiary company dealing with new communications, UEFA New Media – eventually to be renamed UEFA Media Technologies SA – and relaunch of UEFA.com.

-A new era began for UEFA in January 2007, when Michel Platini (France), one of the world's top players from the 1980s, was elected as UEFA President at the XXXI Ordinary UEFA Congress in Dusseldorf.
+In January 2007, Michel Platini (France), one of the world's top players from the 1980s, was elected as UEFA President at the XXXI Ordinary UEFA Congress in Dusseldorf.
 Lennart Johansson was named honorary president after 17 years of outstanding service to European football.

 ©UEFA.com 1998-2015.
 All rights reserved.